 Big jobs can be denied

-If your job is larger than 200MB uncompressed, it will be denied by the printer (same as last semester).
+If your job is larger than 200MB uncompressed, it will be denied by the printer.
 To make sure that your job will print you MUST WAIT until you get the "job confirmation" window (with the job "cost") from PaperCut.
 If you haven't seen this window, your job has not been sent yet and may be denied for size and deleted from your queue (never showing up at the printer).

 Blank and missing pages don't happen in Acrobat Reader